yagoferrer/map-tools/README.md

 });
 ```
-and a simple HTML tag
+Add a simple HTML tag
 ```html
 <div id="myMap"></div>
 ```
 You can set any other native [map options](https://developers.google.com/maps/documentation/javascript/reference#MapOptions).
-It will just work.
+It just works.
 For example you can add:
 ```javascript
 {
     zoom: 15,